eilbecklab/phenotipsbot/README.md

 becomes the file's name in PhenoTips.
 If you need to upload a file from memory, use [set_file](#set_filepatient_id-filename-contents) instead.

+#### PhenoTipsBot.qualify(pagename, namespace='XWiki')
+Returns the page name prefixed with 'xwiki:' and the specified namespace, if they were not already present.

+#### PhenoTipsBot.unqualify(pagename, namespace='XWiki')
+Returns the page name with 'xwiki:' and the specified namespace removed, if they were present.

 ### ApgarType
 * ApgarType.unknown